Babylon Empire Timeline in the Right Order

 • On the top menu, go to Insert and select Timeline.

-• Pick a Vertical Timeline with image placeholders, then click OK to add it to your canvas.
+• Choose a Vertical Timeline template that includes image placeholders, then click OK to insert it onto your canvas.

-• Click on the timeline to open a toolbar where you can adjust its structure to fit Babylon’s chronology.
+• Click on the timeline to access a toolbar where you can customize its structure to accurately reflect Babylon's chronological history.

 EdrawMax Interface - Insert Timeline Layout